Vladimir-Pavelka/SimpleChart/README.md

 chart.SetSeries(new [] { 7, 4.2, -1 });
 ```

-For customization options, explore the [`ISimpleChart`](https://github.com/Vladimir-Pavelka/SimpleChart/blob/master/SimpleChart/ISimpleChart.cs) interface.
+For additional options, explore the [`ISimpleChart`](https://github.com/Vladimir-Pavelka/SimpleChart/blob/master/SimpleChart/ISimpleChart.cs) interface.
 Accessing any of its methods/properties will not cause UI related cross-thread problems.

-This is a simple 'ready to go' chart, if you need more customization, please use [LiveCharts](https://lvcharts.net/) directly.
+This is a very simple 'ready to go' chart, if you need more customization, please use [LiveCharts](https://lvcharts.net/) directly.